craftyshark/CSCI126_laptops_DBMSProject/README.md

  Step 3: Almost done, now simply Run the alter table and next three update queries.
   This will add a new column to our Cpus_used table, which will let us analyse different market share, and other intresting aspect of
   The use of different CPU OEMs

+All done.

+The rest of the file simply contains different quries that can be run.
+As well as an insertion and update query that will change the database, so keep that in mind when running those.